QubesOS/qubes-doc/common-tasks/usb.md

 device.
 This, however, only works for the whole device.
 If you would like to attach individual partitions, you must use the command-line tool.

+Note that attaching individual partitions can be slightly more secure because it doesn't force the target AppVM to parse the partition table.
+However, it often means the AppVM won't detect the new partition and you will need to manually mount it inside the AppVM.
+See below for more detailed steps.

 The command-line tool you may use to mount whole USB drives or their partitions is `qvm-block`.
 This tool can be used to assign a USB drive to a qube as
 follows: